Innovation Fund

 Browse our good practices for institutions and write to us at good.practices [at] innovation.ca (good[dot]practices[at]innovation[dot]ca) to share your own.

-Number of world-class research projects supported since the Innovation Fund started in 2006
+Number of world-class research projects supported through the Innovation Fund since 1997

 Average number of students and postdocs who have advanced their research using research infrastructure funded through this funding program each year for the last five years.